In the Light of Truth: The Grail Message: Synopsis

 In the Light of Truth: The Grail Message was written to address and provide spiritual support for the problems and questions in life: Where do we come from?
 Where do we go when we die?
 What about fate and karma, Divine justice, free will, the Mission of Jesus, the Son of God, the Laws of Nature and Creation, and many others.
 In the Light of Truth also gives information about the Holy Grail.
 While ancient sagas and legends, and modern art, depict the Grail as an earthly myth, without being able to provide a conclusive explanation of its significance, Abd-ru-shin describes the Grail as a spiritual reality of the highest order, the connecting point between the Creator and His Creation.

 According to the explanations of Creation given in The Grail Message, human beings are actually only guests on this earth.
 They came from a spiritual realm, which is far above the world of earthly matter, in order to begin a course of development leading down to this earth.
 This path continues for each person through repeated earth lives (reincarnation).
 Through experiences each person's inner, spiritual consciousness develops, grows, and matures.
 This is the prerequisite for the way back to the spiritual realm, which is the goal of our path of development: people can and should return to the immortality of the spiritual realm as a conscious spiritual entity, and thus enter "Paradise."

 In the Light of Truth: The Grail Message posits that "The Laws of Creation" provide each human spirit with support on their pathway though their existence.
 Unchangeably interwoven from the beginning, they bear within, like the Ten Commandments, the Love, Grace, and Justice of the Creator.
 To truly know and understand the way these laws work is essential for successfully navigating one's way through life.
 Therefore, the explanation of these Laws runs like a thread through the lectures of The Grail Message.

 The book also describes the relationship between the sexes: "male" and "female", each representing a specific, separate "principle", each of equal value for the total Creation.
 In the Light of Truth describes that there is a polarity between man and woman, which having been misunderstood in the past has often resulted in confusion over the intrinsic nature of their respective activities and the purpose of the sexes.

+He was described in newspapers as the Messiah of the Tyrol and the Prophet of Vomperberg.
+He admitted in the Grail Message that the "leading newspapers" did describe him so.

 Publication

-The Grail Message: In the Light of Truth in three volumes, containing 168 lectures (including lectures published in separate books and in individual form after 1931), was first published in 1950, and is currently available from the Grail Foundation. and from booksellers around the world.
+The Grail Message: In the Light of Truth in three volumes, containing 168 lectures (including lectures published in separate books and in individual form after 1931), was first published in 1950, and is currently available from the Grail Foundation.